 Whites accounted for 79% of the ACT region's total population.
 African Americans and American Indians accounted for approximately 2% of the total in 1990 and 2000.
-In 2000, 10% of Colorado's American

-Indian population and 2% of the African American population resided in the ACT Region.
+In 2000, 10% of Colorado's American Indian population and 2% of the African American population resided in the ACT Region.
 The White population in the region comprised 6% of the state's total in 2000.

-Colorado and the ACT Region experienced increases in White, 19 African American20 and American Indian21 populations.
+Colorado and the ACT Region experienced increases in White, African American and American Indian populations.
 African American and American Indian populations grew far more quickly in the ACT Region than statewide.
 The state's White population grew faster than the ACT Region.
 The region experienced a 129% increase in American Indians, 39% increase in African Americans, and a 5% increase in Whites.
 These race categories grew by 59%, 24%, and 23% statewide, respectively.

 Regionally, the greatest number of African Americans and American Indians were in populous Pueblo County.
 Crowley County experienced the second highest population of African Americans and Bent County was third.
 Alamosa County accounted for the third highest number of American Indians, while Las Animas County accounted for the second most.
-Pueblo experienced the highest population of White's, while Otero and Las Animas accounted for the second and third highest, respectively.
+Pueblo experienced the highest population of White's, while

-A person having origins in any of the original peoples of Europe, the Middle East, of North Africa.
+&lt;sup>19 A person having origins in any of the original peoples of Europe, the Middle East, of North Africa.
 It includes people who indicate their race as "White" or report entries such as Irish, German, Italian, Lebanese, Near Easterner, Arab, or Polish.